 Industrial hearing loss is also known as noise-induced hearing loss.
 Its primary cause is exposure to high levels of noise in the workplace.
 This could be exposure to continuous sound at high decibels or even one loud noise from very close proximity.

 Noise-induced hearing loss can take four main forms:

 Tinnitus manifests as a continuous ringing, buzzing, clicking, or whistling sound in one or both ears.
 It can be temporary or chronic and persistent.

-Constant or repetitive loud noises at close proximity to the ear can cause acoustic trauma.
+Constant or repetitive loud noises in close proximity to the ear can cause acoustic trauma.
 The damage can range from muffled hearing to perforated eardrums.

 Exposure to high levels of noise over an extended period of time can cause temporary partial or complete deafness.
-Hearing may be restored partially or completely if the worker gets sufficient time away to rest and recover.
+The hearing may be restored partially or completely if the worker gets sufficient time away to rest and recover.

 Permanent deafness usually occurs over a period of time from continual exposure to high-level noises without adequate protection.
 Under these circumstances, hearing deteriorates slowly.
 Without timely corrective action, the hearing loss becomes permanent.

 Although exposure to high noise levels can damage your hearing no matter where you work, workers employed in certain industries are at higher risk of industrial hearing loss.

 Industries At High Risk For Industrial Hearing Loss